mesosphere-backup/dcos-vagrant/examples/minuteman/README.md

-# Using Minuteman with Marathon on DCOS
+# Using Minuteman with Marathon on DC/OS

-This example uses Minuteman on [Marathon](https://mesosphere.github.io/marathon/) on [DCOS-Vagrant](https://github.com/dcos/dcos-vagrant) with an example application [Helloworld](https://github.com/mesosphere/helloworld).
+This example uses Minuteman on [Marathon](https://mesosphere.github.io/marathon/) on [DC/OS Vagrant](https://github.com/dcos/dcos-vagrant) with an example application [Helloworld](https://github.com/mesosphere/helloworld).

 Minuteman, in this example will route the VIP `1.2.3.4:5000`.
 Although this is not an IP that actually exists in the cluster, if you try to make a TCP connection from any host in the cluster to this IP, it'll automatically be connected to the backend application.